-How to Identify Mold in Your Home: A Step-by-Step Guide
+How to Identify Mold in Your Home – A Step by Step Guide

 Mold is a gross fungus that can grow in your house, like green spots on bread or the smell of spoiled milk.
 Sometimes, even really clean homes can have mold hiding where you can’t see it.
 If you think your house might have mold but you’re not sure, it could still be a problem, even if you don’t live in a humid area.
 Mold likes cold and damp places, especially in parts of your home that are moist or warm.